Take the Assessment for free this month by typing in the coupon code TAFLAT

 How Personal Values Shape Leadership Style

-Imagine, two team leads at a Miami tech startup.
+Imagine two team leads at a Miami tech startup.
 One values empathy and openness.
 She holds regular one-on-ones and encourages feedback.
 Her team feels heard and respected.
 The other leader focuses on results.
 He sets high goals and rewards those who hit them.
 His team works hard, but they might feel less supported when things get tough.

 Neither is wrong.
 They just reflect different values.
 But over time, those values shape the workplace environment.
 A leader who values honesty will be upfront with clients, even when news is hard to share.
 Someone who values respect will make sure everyone in the room gets a chance to speak.
+This shows how leadership and values influence workplace culture.

-People notice what their leaders care about most.
-And they follow that lead.
+People notice what their leaders care about most, and they follow that lead.
 If leadership rewards honesty, employees will be honest.
 But if the company claims to value customer service, and managers only care about hitting sales numbers, people pick up on the gap.

 That’s why a leader’s words and actions need to line up.
 When leadership and values match, it builds a kind of honesty that teams can believe in.
+Clear leadership personal values help employees understand what the organization truly stands for.

 Also Read: Communication Styles Training in Miami